markvdwiel/Hyperpar/README.md

 Jurre R. Veerman, Gwenael G.R.
 Leday, Mark A. van de Wiel (2019),"Estimation of variance components, heritability and the ridge penalty in high-dimensional generalized linear models".
 Submitted.

+Code is written by the authors, except for Fridge (Hellton & Hjort, 2017, Stat Med) code, kindly provided by Kristoffer Hellton.

 Results folder contains all results as .Rdata files, as obtained by the authors.